Tips to Maintain Healthy Hearing

 Pretreating individuals with magnesium (along with Vitamins A, C, and E) ensures that they do not suffer hearing loss occasioned by exposure to high noise levels.

-The scientists believed this to factual due to magnesium combating the effects of free radicals emitted during loud noises by serving as a protective barrier for the inner ears’ delicate hair cells.
+The scientists believed this to be factual due to magnesium combating the effects of free radicals emitted during loud noises by serving as a protective barrier for the inner ears’ delicate hair cells.

 4. Fish (Omega 3 and Vitamin D)

 Omega 3 is a highly important fatty acid needed by human beings for proper bodily functions.
-Since the body cannot directly synthesize this fatty acid, consuming them from dietary sources remains the best source of intakes.
+Since the body cannot directly synthesize this fatty acid, consuming them from dietary sources remains the best source of intake.